Lamplighter groups, median spaces, and Hilbertian geometry

-The paper is organised as follows.
-In Section \ref{section:medianspaces}, we give the definitions and the preliminary results on median spaces which will be needed in the sequel.
-In Section \ref{section:warmup}, we sketch a proof of the fact that $\mathbb{Z} \wr \mathbb{Z}^2$ acts properly on a median graphs in order to motivate the definitions introduced in Sections \ref{section:fgconvex} and \ref{section:spacewreath}, dedicated to the construction of the \emph{space of wreaths}.
-Finally, the theorems mentionned above are proved in Section \ref{section:proofs}.
+In this section, we sketch a proof of the fact that the wreath product $\mathbb{Z} \wr \mathbb{Z}^2$ acts metrically properly on a median graph, in order to motivate the definitions used in the next section.

+An element of the wreath product $\mathbb{Z} \wr \mathbb{Z}^2$, thought of as a lamplighter group, can be described by an infinite grid whose vertices are labelled by integers, such that all but finitely many vertices are labelled by $0$, together with an arrow pointing to some vertex.
+See Figure \ref{figure1}.
+Formally, the labelled grid encodes the coordinate along $\bigoplus\limits_{p \in \mathbb{Z}^2} \mathbb{Z}$ and the arrow the coordinate along $\mathbb{Z}^2$.
+Moreover, $\mathbb{Z} \wr \mathbb{Z}^2$ has a natural generating set such that right-multiplying an element of $\mathbb{Z} \wr \mathbb{Z}^2$ by one of these generators corresponds to modifying the integer of the vertex where the arrow is (by adding $\pm 1$) or to moving the arrow to an adjacent vertex.